Category: G

 RANDY GRAHAM

 • From Chino, California (near Los Angeles).
-Lives in Kentucky.
+Moved east with the Bluegrass Cardinals.

 • 1972, an original member of the Bluegrass Cardinals.
 Helped create “The Cardinal Sound” with his distinct tenor vocals.